Lolo Plá: Later career

 On 14 July 2019, Plá agreed to a two-year deal with Gimnàstic de Tarragona.
 He was unregistered from the main squad the following transfer window due to poor performances, and terminated his contract in March 2020.

 In September 2020, Plá joined CD Guijuelo.
 His only season was marred by injury and resulted in a double relegation to the new Tercera Federación following a league restructuring.

-Plá signed for his hometown club Mérida AD in the league above in June 2021.
+Plá signed for his hometown side Mérida AD in the league above in June 2021.
 Including the Copa Federación, he scored 12 times in 34 total games as his first campaign at the Estadio Romano ended in promotion via the playoffs; his link was then extended for a second year.

 Plá continued to compete in the lower leagues subsequently, with CP Cacereño and CF Talavera de la Reina.
 He moved abroad again on 12 August 2024, on a contract at Iraq Stars League club Al-Minaa SC.

+On 9 January 2026, Plá returned to Spain, joining Primera Federación club CD Teruel.

+On 31 August 2026, Plá joined Hong Kong Premier League club Eastern.